apmckinlay/gsuneido/docs/index.md

 Internal iterators implement the **core.Iter** interface with Next, Infinite, and Dup.

-**SuIter** is a Value that adapts anything implementing the runtime.Iter interface so it can be used as a Suneido language iterator.
+**SuIter** is a Value that adapts anything implementing the core.Iter interface so it can be used as a Suneido language iterator.

-**wrapIter** adapts a Suneido iterator (a class with Next,Dup,Infinite) to the runtime.Iter interface i.e. the reverse of runtime.SuIter
+**wrapIter** adapts a Suneido iterator (a class with Next,Dup,Infinite) to the core.Iter interface i.e. the reverse of core.SuIter

 The Suneido language **Sequence** function returns an SuSequence wrapping a Suneido iterator.

-SuSequence is a Value that wraps a runtime.Iter and instantiates it lazily.
+SuSequence is a Value that wraps a core.Iter and instantiates it lazily.
 The Iter is either built-in e.g. Seq or object.Members, or user defined via Suneido Sequence.
-SuSequence wraps a runtimer.Iter rather than a Suneido iterator so it is more efficient for built-in iterators like object.Members.
+SuSequence wraps a core.Iter rather than a Suneido iterator so it is more efficient for built-in iterators like object.Members.

 # Compiler